How to Fix Folder with Question Mark on Mac without CD?

 English Français Deutsch やまと Español Português

-Summary: This article explains why you encounter the flashing question mark folder on Mac at startup and how to fix it.
+Summary: This article tells you how to fix a flashing folder with question mark on a Mac without CD.
 Detailed solutions are offered to help you boot up your Mac and secure important files from the Mac question mark folder of death.

 how to fix Mac folder with question mark